carloslfu/BBlocks.js/DOCS.md

 Some recomendations for GUI performance:

-- Avoid use workspaces largely, the ´ovewflow: hidden´ property used for workspace directly impacts in performance.
+- Avoid use workspaces largely, the `ovewflow: hidden` property used for workspaces has a direct impact on performance.
 - Avoid excesive nesting.
 - Make your interface as simple as possible.
 - Avoid keep excesive nodes in the GUI at same time.